So what exactly is ERP?

 An ERP simplifies the IT environment as there are fewer applications that require integrating.
 Another benefit is that only one user interface needs to be learned.

-So an ERPs is are just for big business, right?
+So an ERP is just for big business, right?

-An ERP system can businesses of all sizes.
+An ERP system can help businesses of all sizes.
+Here are a few reasons why different sized companies should consider using one:

 - All data in one place